andy-twosticks/pod4/README.md

 correspond to our three attributes one, two and three.
 There is no validation or error control.

-Note that we have to require pg_interface seperately.
+Note that we have to require pg_interface and pg seperately.
 I won't bother to show this in any more model examples.

 ### Interface ###